BRL-CAD/brlcad/src/gtools/gist/README.md

     E = path to folder to export reports.
 Used for processing folder of models g = GUI output
-    f = filepath of png export, MUST end in .png w = override name of owner of geometry file (defauts to system name), to be used in report n = name of preparer, to be used in report
+    f = filepath of png export, MUST end in .png w = override name of owner of geometry file (defaults to system name), to be used in report n = name of preparer, to be used in report
     T = directory where rt and rtwizard executables are stored c = classification of a file, to be displayed in uppercase on top and bottom of report.